corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/tutorial-k8s.md

 * If the password field is left blank, a Kubernetes secret is created containing a generated password.
 The notes output when the deployment completes contain instructions for how to retrieve this.
 This is the default behavior.

-* Create a Kubernetes secret containing the user credentials.
-By default, Kubernetes expects the secret to contain the username and password of the key:
+* Create a Kubernetes secret containing the user credentials:
   ```yaml
 bootstrap:
   initialAdminUser: